-(h) Aquarius
+(g) Aquarius

-The Company owns a 100% interest in a group of mineral claims known as the Aquarius lithium property.
+The Company owned a 100% interest in a group of mineral claims known as the Aquarius lithium property.
 These claims were acquired by way of staking.
 Aquarius is located in the Clayton Valley, Esmeralda County, Nevada.
-Refer to Note 8(k) for details of the option of Aquarius to Advantage by the Company, which was terminated during the year ended September 30, 2017.

 Effective September 30, 2019, the Company abandoned its interest in Aquarius and recorded a write-off of exploration and evaluation assets of \$5,762.